hkumar1729/EmployWise-Admin/README.md

 ```bash
 npm run dev
 ```

-**consideration**
-- The "Edit User" feature is implemented inside the user card instead of a separate page for a more easy editing experience allows users to quickly modify details without navigating away.

----
-- Open your browser and visit http://localhost:5173.
+- Now open your browser and visit http://localhost:5173.

 - Website is deployed on vercel visit: https://employ-wise-admin.vercel.app/login
 - Use credentials to login: email: eve.holt@reqres.in and password: cityslicka

----
+### 5. Consideration
+- The "Edit User" feature is implemented inside the user card instead of a separate page for a more easy editing experience allows users to quickly modify details without navigating away.